oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 - Networking
 - Monitoring
 - Object Storage

+The resources are provisioned using a single user account with broad tenancy administration privileges.

  ## Architecture
  The Landing Zone template creates a three-tier web architecture in a single VCN.
 The three tiers are divided into: